blwatkins/blwatkins.github.io/ai-use.md

 I do not use AI in my songwriting or song recording processes, nor have I used AI for songwriting or song recording in the past.

-## Closing Thoughts: Art and Code and Where They Meet
+## Closing Thoughts - Art and Code and Where They Meet

 My work lives at the intersection of art and technology: writing code, something that is typically considered a technical skill, becomes a creative process because the code I write creates art.